Aeluxx/cs645-final/README.md

 Same as in Method 1, defines the mode of solver to use in the package query.

 #### file
 A .csv file to run the query on.
 Starts in the same directory as the python file.
-For example, if tpch.csv is in this file's directory, the argument would simply be tpch.csv.
+For example, if tpch.csv is in this file's directory, the argument would simply be `tpch.csv`.

 ## Example Use
 As an example, to run 100% of the data used (ratio 1) and 10 clusters with Query #5 (Small Query 1) on the data in tpch_small.csv with the KMeans algorithm (id = 0), you would run the command: